 Avoid leaks, bursts and flooding!

-As mentioned, high water pressure wears out rubber parts in appliances, High water pressure can also accelerate the thinning of pipes through a phenomenon called erosion-corrosion.
-In overpressured systems, you’ll begin to see pinhole leaks in seemingly good pipe.
+High water pressure can wear out rubber parts in appliances, High water pressure can also accelerate the thinning of pipes through a phenomenon called erosion-corrosion.
+In over-pressured systems, you’ll begin to see pinhole leaks in seemingly good pipe.
 What you can’t see is that when your water is turned on and off with toilet flushes, faucets, etc the water is rushing past uneven parts of the pipe and eating away at the pipe.

 How Rocket Rooter can help